Autonomous Planning Based on Spatial Concepts to Tidy Up Home Environments with Service Robots: Related work

-More recently, Isobe et al. proposed a model to learn the relationship between an object and a place by using the robot's self-position, object, and word information~\cite{ref:isobe2017learning}.
-The relationship between an object and a place means the existence probability of the object and the occurrence probability of the place name in each spatial area.
-This suggested the possibility to estimate the object's existence in a specific place from ambiguous commands, e.g. `Tidy up this object.'.
-However, problems occurred when the spatial concepts were learned based on the robot's self-position with object information including not only the objects at the place of interest but also far objects visible from the robot's viewpoint.
-Moreover, the position distribution of the spatial concepts consisted of two-dimensional coordinates on the floor plane, and could not accommodate the heights of shelves and desks.
-Furthermore, they did not provide a concrete tidy-up planning method in an actual tidy-up task.
-In our study, we solve the above problem by learning the spatial concepts based on the three-dimensional position information of the object inside the tidied environment instead of the robot's self-position.
-Additionally, we construct a planning formulation and algorithm based on the probabilistic inference of tidied positions of the objects.
+More recently, Isobe et al. proposed a model to learn the relationship between an object and a location using the self-position of the robot, object, and word information~\cite{ref:isobe2017learning}.
+The relationship between an object and a location yields the existence probability of the object and the occurrence probability of the place name in each spatial area.
+This suggests the possibility to estimate the existence of an object at in a specific location based on ambiguous commands, e.g., `Tidy up this object.'
+However, problems occur when the spatial concepts are learned based on the robot's self-position with object information including not only the objects at the location of interest but also far objects visible from the viewpoint of the robot.
+Moreover, the 2D position distribution of the spatial concepts on the floor plane could not accommodate the heights of shelves and desks.
+Furthermore, the above studies did not provide a concrete tidy-up planning method in an actual tidy-up task.
+In our study, we solve the above problem by learning the spatial concepts based on the 3D position information of the objects inside a tidied environment, instead of the robot's self-position.
+Additionally, we formulate a planning algorithm based on the probabilistic inference of tidied positions of the objects.